zapproject/HackTheVirus.org/README.md

 ## March Kickoff Hackathon

-The HackTheVirus 2020 Hackathon will be taking place Virtually and in Person (depending on your location) on Saturday March 14th & Sunday March 15th The goal will be to create an app, technology, device, or biohack which will prevent, cure, or slow the spread of COVID-19.
+The HackTheVirus 2020 Hackathon will be taking place Virtually and in Person (depending on your location) submissions will be judged on March 31st.
+The goal will be to create an app, technology, device, or biohack which will prevent, cure, or slow the spread of COVID-19.
 There are no rules any previous inventions, code, devices, or biological agents can be used to acchieve these goals.

 ### Submission